HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-1.md

 this is the body text
 ```

-We then set the value of `richTextAs` query parameter to `plain`, and retrieve the document that contains it.
+Set the value of `richTextAs` query parameter to `plain`, and retrieve the document that contains it.

-We should get the following in the RichText field response:
+You should get the following in the `richtext` field response:

 ```json
 {